The NPi i.MX6ULL Dev Board is a low power consumption Linux single board computer built around the powerful NXP i.MX6ULL

 The whole board is made by a core module and a breakout board, and the components are all industrial grade.

-The core module is composed of the i.MX6ULL core and 512MB DDR3L, 512MB NAND FLASH(or 8GB eMMC).
+The core module is composed of the i.MX6ULL core and 512MB DDR3L, 8GB eMMC(or 512MB NAND FLASH).
 In fact, depending on the Flash, the NPi i.MX6ULL Dev Board can be divided into two different Version.

 The breakout board mainly includes various peripheral interfaces and input and output, IO expansion.
-Including but not limited to two 100M ethernet port, one USB Host and one USB OTG port, one 24bit RGB LCD Interface, 2x 40 Pin I/O expansion header, etc. Such a wealth of resources will meet your various control needs.
+Including but not limited to two 100M ethernet port, one USB Host and one USB device port, one 24bit RGB LCD Interface,2x 40 Pin I/O expansion header, etc. Such a wealth of resources will meet your various control needs.
 All those features make it a perfect solution for industrial control, rail transit, drone control, and audio output, etc.

 The operating temperature here refers specifically to the Core module, and the temperature range of the Breakout Board is narrower.
 We have not tested the specific temperature range of the Breakout Board.

 Click to view the original file.